What is ADHD?

-A child with ADHD may be:
+A child with ADHD may:

-- often unable to concentrate
+- often feel unable to concentrate

-- often restless or fidgety
+- often feel restless or fidgety

-- finding making or maintaining friendships difficult
+- find making or maintaining friendships difficult

-- lacking awareness of time
+- lack awareness of time

 What to do if you think your child might have ADHD

-If your child frequently experiences some of these symptoms and it's affecting their day-to-day life, discuss your concerns with your child’s GP.
+If your child frequently experiences some of these things and it's affecting their day-to-day life, discuss your concerns with your child’s GP.
 Before doing this, talk to your child’s teacher and the school special educational needs co-ordinator (SENCO) about what they have noticed.

 The GP may want to refer your child for assessment, as ADHD can only be diagnosed by a specialist such as a child and adolescent psychiatrist or paediatrician.

 Sometimes parents are reluctant to pursue assessment.
 They may be worried about ‘labelling’ their child or about stigma, or they may prefer to watch and wait.
 These feelings are normal.
-But parents and young people who do seek diagnosis can find it helps them access the right support; understand and manage challenges; and identify individual strengths.
+But parents and young people who do seek diagnosis can find it helps them access the right support, understand and manage challenges, and identify individual strengths.